SYXiao2002/OpenAutoBookmark/readme.md

 - Customize bookmark generation using regular expressions
 - Open source and free to use

+In the foreseeable future, a more intuitive and user-friendly version will be created and made available for download on Homebrew:

+- Support for specifying regular expressions via the argc parameter in the terminal
+- Various default regular expressions to use, with sub bookmarks

 ## Usage

 1. Install OpenAutoBookmark repo on your machine.